I. The Gateway to Better Oxygenation

 When participants breathed through the mouth instead of the nose, those oscillations largely disappeared.
 In a follow-up phase of the research, breathing-linked cortical rhythms could be restored in tracheotomized subjects (whose nasal cavity was bypassed) by delivering rhythmic air puffs directly to the nasal vault.
 The mechanism appears to involve mechanoreceptors in the olfactory epithelium that translate airflow into neural signals.
 Meaning the nose is delivering air to the lungs AND it’s also delivering rhythmic information to the brain.

-The practical implication: nasal breathing affects cognition through routes that mouth breathing can’t replicate, regardless of whether oxygen delivery is matched.
+Nasal breathing affects cognition through routes that mouth breathing can’t replicate, regardless of whether oxygen delivery is matched.
 This is one of the better-supported explanations for why slow nasal breathing affects mental state more reliably than slow mouth breathing.
 The cortical entrainment is a separate mechanism running alongside the autonomic effects.

 Most adult mouth breathing wasn’t a choice.
 It started as a response to one of several childhood factors and was never corrected.